coryshrmn/glwrapper/README.md

 ## Tests

-Comprehensive unit tests Googletest and SDL2
+Comprehensive unit tests Googletest, using SDL2 and glew 2